Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

 \subsection{A concave affine manifold has no sphere boundary component}

-\begin{lem} Let $N$ be a concave affine manifold of type I or II.
-Then no component of $\partial N$ is covered by a sphere. \end{lem} \begin{proof} If $N$ is a concave affine manifold of type I, then $N$ is covered by $\tilde N= R^{o} \cup I_{R}\cap N_{J}$ for a hemispherical crescent $R$.
-Since $I_{R} \cap N_{J}$ is an open surface in $I_{R}$, the conclusion follows.
+\begin{theorem} Let $N$ be a concave affine manifold of type I or II.
+Then no component of $\partial N$ is covered by a sphere. \end{theorem} \begin{proof} If $N$ is a concave affine manifold of type I, then $N$ is covered by $\tilde N= R^{o} \cup I_{R}\cap N_{h}$ for a hemispherical $3$-crescent $R$.
+Since $I_{R} \cap N_{h}$ is an open surface in $I_{R}$, the conclusion follows.

-Suppose now that there is no hemispherical crescent in $M_{J}$.
+Suppose now that there is no hemispherical $3$-crescent in $M_{h}$.
 (See Hypothesis \ref{hyp:nohem}.)
-Then $N$ is covered by $\Lambda(R) \cap M_{J}$ for a bihedral crescent $R$.
-Suppose that a component $A$ of $\Bd \Lambda(R) \cap M_J$ is a sphere.
-We know that $A$ maps to a convex surface in $M-N^o$ under the covering map.
-If $A$ is totally geodesic, then $A$ is tangent to $I_{S} \cap M_{J}$ for a crescent $S$ in $\Lambda(R)$.
-Hence, $A$ is a subset of $I_S \cap M_J$, each component of which is not compact.
+Then $N$ is covered by $\Lambda(R) \cap M_{h}$ for a bihedral $3$-crescent $R$.
+Suppose that a component $A$ of $\Bd \Lambda(R) \cap M_h$ is a sphere.
+We know that $A$ is mapped into a convex surface in $M-N^o$ under the covering map.
+If $A$ is totally geodesic, then $A$ is tangent to $I_{S} \cap M_{h}$ for a crescent $S$ in $\Lambda(R)$.
+Hence, $A$ is a subset of $I_S \cap M_h$, each component of which is not compact.
 This is a contradiction.

-Suppose that $A$ is foliated by geodesics.
-Then the geodesic leaf must be in $I_{S}$ for a crescent $S$ and must end at some point.
+Suppose that each point $x$ of $A$ has some open geodesic segment in $A$ containing $x$.
+Since $A$ is convex, $x$ is on a unique maximal geodesic in $A$ or is in a $2$-dimensional totally geodesic surface in $A$.
+Since $A$ is convex, a geodesic segment in $A$ must end at the boundary of $A$.
 This implies that $A$ is not compact, a contradiction.

-Hence, there exists a point $y$ where $A$ is convex but not totally geodesic as a boundary point of $M_J - \Lambda(R)$ and $A$ is also not foliated by geodesic segments in a neighborhood of $y$ in $A$.
-This contradicts Theorem \ref{thm:nscc}.